Suno Cover Song Rights Warning on Upload

 Q: Does Suno watermark its outputs?
 A: Suno embeds an audio watermark for tracking, but this is for Suno’s own attribution, not for rights matching against original songs.
 Cover detection happens via melody / lyrics / audio similarity, not Suno watermarks.

 Q: Can I cover my own previously-released song using Suno?
-A: Yes — you own the composition.
-Note this as a “self-cover” on the release form to avoid licensing fees.
+A: Yes, you own the composition.
+Mark it as a “self-cover” on the release form to avoid licensing fees.

 Tags: #Suno #Troubleshooting